CP1401/Practicals/prac_02/README.md

 In `questions.txt`, type the heading "Reflection" and answer the following questions:

-1. What is your current **goal** for your career?
+1. What is your current **career goal**?
 What do you see yourself doing 5 years from now?
 2. How are your current efforts in this subject helping you achieve that goal?
 3. What can you differently to improve the value of your time at university as you work towards your goals?